 Our goal is to create relevant, insightful, Gospel-centered content that you can put to use in your ministry.
 If you are involved in Christian leadership in any capacity, then this blog is for you.

-In addition to these five authors, we invite a wide range of guest bloggers to add their insights and experiences to the mix.
+In addition to these eight authors, we invite a wide range of guest bloggers to add their insights and experiences to the mix.
 In this way, we seek to provide a robust community of authors who will help you develop into the best minister of the Gospel you can be.
 If you’re interested in becoming one of our guest bloggers, please check out our Guest Author Guidelines.

 We’d really like to be the best possible resource for you.
 And, to do that, we’d love to interact with you as much as we can.
 So, here are some ways that you can connect with us: